pavelVPo/IBMC_LSFBD_smiles_parser/README.md

 List of pairs could be updated if needed.

-## Rules to decide on the symbol class of the particular symbol
+## Percept the symbol class of the particular symbol

 1. Single character atom symbols of organic (from so called *organic* subset) aromatic atoms lacking the additional grammatical requirements and features (**atom_oar**):